Health Service Executive ransomware attack: Legal actions

 In May 2024 473 legal actions were reported to have been taken against the HSE in relation to the attack.
 The State Claims Agency is managing 12 personal injury cases against the HSE in relation to the attack, where legal proceedings were being served in 11 cases.
 The personal injury cases are related to the psychological impact of the attack.
 There are a number of cases before the Court of Justice of the European Union related to the attack.

+HSE offer of compensation

+In December 2025 the HSE offered €750 compensation to patients affected by the ransomware attack.
+The offer was received by O'Dowd Solicitors on 5 December 2025 and who described it as a "significant development" and that it is "the first time in public (or private that I know of) the HSE have acknowledged that they will need to compensate individuals impacted by the breach".
+The offer also includes a sum of €650 to cover legal costs.

+The HSE said that of November 2025, there were around 620 legal cases against the HSE arising from the cyberattack.